jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 sibling (same level).
 A `C-u` prefix can be added to insert a heading that is _promoted_ (lower number) by one level or a `C-u C-u` prefix can be given to insert a heading that is _demoted_ (higher number) by one level.
-In cases where the automatically-determined level is not what you intended, the level can be quickly replaced, promoted, or demoted as described below.

-X> Suppose you are currently writing in a level-two section, as in the X> following example, and want to start a new section.
+X> Suppose you are currently writing in a level-two section, as in the X> following example, where `█` indicates the point:
 X>
 X> {lang="text"}
 X> ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~